 - Write a letter of recommendation to the selection committee to accompany the student's proposal stating the proposed project is feasible and worthwhile and that the student is capable of pursuing the research.
-(SURP only)
+(Full Time Undergraduate Research only)

 - Work closely with the student by meeting with the student regularly to give feedback and advice during the course of the research project.

 - Sign off on the Final Report upon completion of the project.
-(SURP only)
+(Full Time Undergraduate Research only)

 With the increasing cost for graduate students, undergraduates can provide a more inexpensive means of conducting specific research projects.